-As of , 2016, the Company entered into a Loan and Security Agreement with Structural Capital Investments II, LP providing for a term loan in the principal amount of \$1,100,000.
+As of November 7, 2016, the Company entered into a Loan and Security Agreement with Structural Capital Investments II, LP providing for a term loan in the principal amount of \$1,100,000.
 The loan facility has an interest rate of prime +8.5% and will mature 3 years after closing.
 It is secured by all of the Company's assets other than its intellectual property.
 The Company plans to use the proceeds of the term loan to sponsor the production of its ADMs in order to meet client order demands.

-Additionally, the Company granted each of Structural Capital Investments II, LP and Structural Capital Investments II-C, LP a warrant for the purchase of Series B Preferred Stock in a combined amount equal to \$110,000 divided by the lower of \$2.0401, or the price per share of the Series m Preferred Stock, each of which contains a number of rights including automatic cashless exercise upon a Liquidation Event (as defined below in "Securities Being Offered") or upon expiration, information rights and certain other terms.
-The warrants expire upon the later of , 2026 or two years following the Company's initial public offering.
+Additionally, the Company granted each of Structural Capital Investments II, LP and Structural Capital Investments II-C, LP a warrant for the purchase of Series B Preferred Stock in a combined amount equal to \$110,000 divided by \$2.0401, each of which contains a number of rights including automatic cashless exercise upon a Liquidation Event (as defined below in "Securities Being Offered") or upon expiration, information rights and certain other terms.
+The warrants expire upon the later of November 7, 2026 or two years following the Company's initial public offering.